Julien Fédon: Biography

 During the rebellion, about 14,000 of the 28,000 slaves on Grenada at the time were allied to the revolutionary forces; some 7,000 of them were killed in action.
+At the time of the rebellion, Grenada still had a significant francophone population.
 Many French people who had seen Grenada ceded to the British in 1763 joined as well, along with some French Catholics who had been excluded from civil and political rights because of their religion and wanted to oust the British.
+The French had limited rights, particularly those considered mixed-race.

-On 8 April 1796 a brother of Fédon died in a skirmish.
-To avenge the death of his brother, Fédon ordered the summary execution of 48 of the 53 British prisoners he was holding on the mountain, including Governor Ninian Home.
+On 8 April 1795 a brother of Fédon died in the skirmish called the battle of Belvedere.
+To avenge the death of his brother, Fédon ordered the summary execution of 48 of the 53 British prisoners he was holding on the mountain, he also executed these prisoners because the British had attacked his camp, and Fédon had made the threat that if anymore attacks were to happen in his base he would summarily execute the hostages, these executed hostages included Governor Ninian Home.

 From their base in the mountains, Fédon's rebels were able to control the whole island except for St. George Parish, the seat of government.
 Their attack on St. George failed, and historians consider this the source of the rebellion's eventual defeat.
 Also, on many occasions, Fédon allowed the British to regroup and gain strength without launching an attack.

 The day after the failed attack on St. George, the forces of Fédon were defeated on the steep hills and ridges near Mt.
 Qua Qua.
 The few surviving rebels flung themselves down the mountain.
 Fédon was never captured, and his whereabouts after the revolt are unknown.
 Some historians believe he tried to flee the island by canoe, which may have sunk in poor weather.
+Whilst others say that he escaped to Trinidad or Cuba, and there were claimed sightings of him as late as 1815.